anbox-cloud/discourse-docs/exp/rendering-architecture.md

 # Supported APIs

-For NVIDIA GPUs Anbox Cloud uses OpenGL ES 3.2 and EGL 1.5 graphical interfaces.
-For Intel and AMD GPUs, Anbox Cloud uses Vulkan 1.3.
+For NVIDIA GPUs Anbox Cloud uses [OpenGL ES 3.2](https://www.khronos.org/opengles/) and [EGL 1.5](https://www.khronos.org/egl/) graphical interfaces.
+For Intel and AMD GPUs, Anbox Cloud uses [Vulkan 1.3](https://vulkan.org/).

 # Rendering architecture

-For NVIDIA GPUs, Anbox Cloud driver stacks currently have a native OpenGL driver.
-For AMD and Intel GPUs, an OpenGL or EGL driver is layered on top of the Vulkan API.
-Since Vulkan API provides better GPU management at a lower level than OpenGL or EGL, this approach is beneficial and preferred by many users.
+For NVIDIA GPUs, Anbox Cloud driver stacks currently have a native OpenGL ES driver.
+For AMD and Intel GPUs, an OpenGL ES or EGL driver is layered on top of the Vulkan API.
+Since Vulkan API provides better GPU management at a lower level than OpenGL ES or EGL, this approach is beneficial and preferred by many users.

 To have a better understanding of the rendering architecture of Anbox Cloud, it is important to understand what the Android framework offers in terms of rendering.
 In Android, applications interact with the SurfaceFlinger which is the system compositor that is responsible for composing a frame together from all the outputs rendered by different applications.
 The frame is then submitted to the hardware composer which renders the frames on a screen.
 For more information on Android graphics components and how they work, see https://source.android.com/docs/core/graphics.